balena-os/meta-balena/README.md

-# Balena.io layers for Yocto
+# Balena.io layers for Yocto asdf

 ## Description
 This repository enables building balenaOS for various devices.